NickGrunert/master-thesis/modules/02_algorithm.typ

     In this context, setting the clipping percentage to 10 percent entails the reduction of the highest and lowest 10 percent values.
     It is evident that, given the normalization of the values preceding this step, the derivative values between $[-255, 255]$, in this example, will be set to $[-230, 230]$.
 Consequently, all values that fall outside this range will be set to the new extrema.

-    It has also demonstrated that interpreting the actually clipped values as edges and executing the surface generation steps on them can function as a mask for base area detection, as will be discussed in @section:surfaces:filtering.
+    The hypothesis was formulated that interpreting the actually clipped values as edges and subsequently executing the surface generation steps on them could function as a mask for base area detection, as will be discussed in @section:surfaces:filtering.
     The direct effect of this is shown in @fig:algorithm:clipping, which shows the difference between applying 0 and 7 percent clipping.
     While no clipping shows very low distinguishable values, the shape of the roof becomes visible after the clipping is applied.
     Inside the value graph, the hills representing the individual segments become visible.